What is stomach cancer?

 Other stomach tumors

 Lymphomas, gastrointestinal stromal tumors (often called GISTs), and carcinoid tumors are other, much less common, tumors that are found in the stomach.
-The treatment and outlook for these cancers are different from that of adenocarcinoma and are not covered here.
-The ACS has separate information about these cancers.
-Please see our documents, Non-Hodgkin Lymphoma, Gastrointestinal Stromal Tumor, or Gastrointestinal Carcinoid Tumors.
+The treatment and outlook for these cancers are different from that of adenocarcinoma and are not covered in this document.
+For more information on these, see Non-Hodgkin Lymphoma, Gastrointestinal Stromal Tumor, or Gastrointestinal Carcinoid Tumors.

 The rest of the information here refers only to adenocarcinoma of the stomach.